Phase-sensitive narrowband heterodyne holography

-Imaging nanometric optical path length modulations is of interest in non-destructive testing of micro electro-mechanical systems \cite{Bosseboeuf2003}.
-Among common approaches used for single-point nanometric vibration spectra measurements, laser Doppler heterodyne schemes \cite{RoyerKmetik1992} are methods of choice, because of their high sensitivity and wide detection bandwidth, though imaging is hindered because scanning of the probe is required.
-In wide-field imaging of sinusoidal optical path length modulations, either performed with incoherent or coherent light sources, in direct image or holographic recording conditions, the mechanical phase is usually retrieved from phase-stepped stroboscopic schemes \cite{Bosseboeuf2003, LeclercqKarray2013}.
-In the particular case of holographic measurements, this approach is extensively used in the sinusoidal excitation regime \cite{WatrasiewiczSpicer1968, Lokberg1976, Petitgrand2001, LevalPicart2005, VerrierGrossAtlan2012}.
-Yet, in holography, the optical phase retardation of the recorded scattered field can be exploited for the determination of the local mechanical phase of an object motion with respect to the excitation signal when the readout rate of the array sensor is faster than the modulation period \cite{Pedrini2006, PerezLopez2006}.
-An intermediate recording regime is quasi-time-averaging \cite{LeclercqKarray2013}, for which the modulation period is of the same order of magnitude as the frame rate.
-Nevertheless, because the vibration frequencies of interest in non-destructive vibration screening are still much higher than camera frame rates, time-averaged interferograms \cite{Powell1965, Aleksoff1969, Stetson1970, Levitt1976} are recorded, even with high-speed cameras.
-Quantitative imaging of nanometer-scale optical path length modulations and phase retardation in stationary regimes, at the time scale of the frame exposure, may thus find applications.\\
+Imaging nanometric optical path length modulations is of interest in non-destructive testing of micro electro-mechanical systems~\cite{Bosseboeuf2003, Rembe2006, Kokkonen2008, BramhavarPouet2009}.
+Among the approaches used for single-point vibration spectra measurements, laser Doppler schemes are commonly found; they enable non-contact out-of-plane vibration monitoring~\cite{WhitmanKorpel1969, DeLaRue1972, Stegeman1976}.
+In these measurement schemes, the resolution of the minimum measurable vibration amplitude is limited by the detection sensitivity~\cite{WhitmanKorpel1969, Monchalin1985, WagnerSpicer1987, RoyerDieulesaint1989, Rembe2006, Kokkonen2008}.
+These methods exhibit high reliability for wideband~\cite{RoyerDieulesaint1986, RoyerDieulesaint1989, JiaBoumiz1993, RoyerKmetik1992} and narrowband~\cite{DeLaRue1972, Monchalin1985, BramhavarPouet2009} measurements.
+Narrowband measurements facilitate high frequency monitoring without the need for specialized electronics~\cite{Kokkonen2008, BramhavarPouet2009}, while wideband measurements allow for transient signal analysis~\cite{RoyerDieulesaint1986}.
+Nevertheless, imaging is a tedious and time-consuming process because laser probe scanning is required.
+To circumvent scanning issues, wide-field heterodyne optical detection schemes with dedicated sensor arrays were introduced recently~\cite{Kimachi2010, PatelAchamfuoYeboah2011}.
+Another approach involves time-averaged holographic interferometry, which permits high sensitivity measurements~\cite{Powell1965, Aleksoff1969, Stetson1970, Levitt1976, UedaMiida1976, PicartLeval2003}.
+This method enables narrowband measurements of the optical pathlength modulation depth when the exposure time of the recorded interferogram is much longer than the vibration period~\cite{Aleksoff1969, PsotaLedl2012, VerrierAtlan2013}.
+With this approach, the optical phase retardation of the recorded scattered field beating against a reference optical field can also be exploited for time-resolved (wideband) determination of the object motion~\cite{Pedrini2006, PerezLopez2006}.
+Nevertheless, typical vibration frequencies of interest in non-destructive monitoring are still much higher than camera frame rates, and hence the time-averaging condition holds.
+In this regime, the phase shift with respect to the excitation signal is usually retrieved from phase-stepped stroboscopic schemes~\cite{Lokberg1976, Petitgrand2001, Bosseboeuf2003, LevalPicart2005, VerrierGrossAtlan2013}.
+Quantitative imaging of optical path length modulation and phase retardation in stationary regimes, at the time scale of the frame exposure, may thus find applications.\\